mwmlln/shinju_select/README.md

   4. On successful payment, shoppers are redirected to the page with thank you message and order detail.

-  5. If user has registered and logged in, they can access to thier profile page wher they can update their delivery information and review their past purchases.
-They oder detail page to review their order history in detail.
+  5. If user has registered and logged in, they can access to their profile page where they can update their delivery information and review their past purchases.
+The link provided in this page can open order detail page to review their order history in detail.

-  6. Order detail hisotry has the details of the order including the product purchased.
+  6. Order detail history has the details of the order including the product purchased.
 Here user can open create review page to share their opinion about the product.

-  7. Review page, all site visitors can read the reviews to learn more abou the product.
+  7. Review page, all site visitors can read the reviews to learn more about the product.
 This page should help potential customer make their decision to purchase the products.

   5. (SuperUsers) Product management page can help admin user to create new products.
   6. (SuperUsers) Manage users - Django admin pages have been customised to easier product and user managements.